pdc/linotak/editor/README.md

 # Editor

-Svelte component for choosuing the focus point of an image.
+Svelte component for choosing the focus point of an image.

 This may one day be expanded to a more complete editor for images or even notes.

 ## Get started